MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 The data that you see is aggregated from your Azure Information Protection clients and scanners, from [clients and services that support unified labeling](configure-policy-migrate-labels.md#clients-and-services-that-support-unified-labeling), and from [protection usage logs](log-analyze-usage.md).

 > [!NOTE]
-> Currently, custom information types are not sent to Azure Information Protection analytics from clients and services that support unified labeling.
+> Currently, Azure Information Protection analytics doesn't include custom information types for clients and services that support unified labeling.

 For example, you'll be able to see the following: